Welcome to my website. In this first post I will go over some details on how this site was created.

 - Based on the hugo-coder theme

 So, I didn’t use a fancy CMS like Wordpress, or a platform like Medium for example.
-Why is that?
+The main reasons for doing it like this are:

-- I don’t need fancy stuff that requires session management, a database, authorization etc. I just need to publish information.
+- Keep it simple: The site does not need fancy stuff that requires session management, a database, authorization etc. I just need to publish information.
+Less moving parts means less maintenance and more speed and robustness.

 This is how I did it